mikespencer/viewable-impression-plugin/README.md

     {
       timeVisible: 1000,
       fadeInSpeed: 500
     }

 ####callback (optional):
 A callback function to be called when each element is determined as viewable.
-This callback function is passed one argument, which is the target element as a DOM Element.
-If callback is omitted, the default behaviour of making the placeAd2 call and displaying the ad is executed.
+This callback function is passed two arguments:

+1. Target element (DOM Element).
+2. The above options set (JSON Object).

+This callback is _technically_ optional, however, nothing will happen when the element is in view if it is omitted.

+##Last updated: Mike Spencer 11/20/12